DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Andrea_Miconi_def/index.markdown

 Terranova,**Tiziana.
 'Attention, Economy and the Brain', *Culture Machine* 13 (2012): 1-19.

-Vaidhyanathan, Siva. *The Googlization of Everything (and Why We Should Worry)*, Berkeley and Los Angeles: University of California Press, 2011.
+Vaidhyanathan, Siva. *The Googlization of Everything (And Why We Should Worry)*, Berkeley and Los Angeles: University of California Press, 2011.

 Vise, David, and Mark Malseed. *The Google Story*, New York: Random